Skip to content

 • trace(needs_input) SHOULD include a message that explains the missing input.

-• The initiator MAY answer needs_input with another direct message in the same interaction.
+• The initiator MAY answer needs_input with another say or capability that carries the same work_id inside the same conversation container.

 • trace(completed) SHOULD include result data or artifact references when the output is not fully described by message.